numisveinsson/SeqSeg/README.md

 ![](assets/seqseg_training.png)

 ## Set Up
-SeqSeg relies on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) for segmentation of the medical image volumes.
+SeqSeg relies on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) for segmentation of the local medical image volumes.
 You will need model weights to run the algorithm - either use pretrained weights (available) or train a model yourself.
 After training a nnU-Net model, the weights will be saved in a `nnUNet_results` folder.

 Main package dependencies: